-Anxiety can make you imagine things are worse than they are and prevent you from carrying out everyday tasks, or even leaving the house.
-Where stress is something that will come and go, anxiety can affect a person even if the cause is unclear.
+Anxiety can make you imagine things are worse than they are and prevent you from carrying out everyday tasks or even leaving the house.
+Whereas stress is something that will come and go, anxiety can affect a person even if the cause is unclear.

 While feeling anxious is a natural response, suffering from anxiety long-term can be very intense.
-Anxiety will affect individuals differently, however, there are common symptoms listed below.
+Anxiety will affect people differently, however, there are common symptoms:

 - rapid and/or irregular heartbeat

 If we keep adding stressors to the bucket (even tiny ones, like the school run or commuting to work), over time it fills up until one day it overflows.
 This can be a good way of looking at anxiety as it explains why sometimes it can seem to come out of the blue, with no significant trigger.

 While some will know what causes their anxiety; after experiencing a traumatic event, for example, others will not have such an identifiable reason.
 Not knowing the cause of anxiety can sometimes cause a person to experience further distress - if they don’t know the trigger, how can they overcome it?

 There are several types of anxiety disorder - we’ve listed some of the most common ones here.
 For more information about each one, click the links below for specific help and advice.

 Generalised anxiety disorder - If you often feel anxious or fearful, but not anxious about a specific event or experience, you may be diagnosed with GAD.
 Typically, these feelings are related to everyday tasks, such as stress at home or work, but other times you may not know why you’re feeling anxious.

 Panic disorder - If you experience seemingly unpredictable panic attacks, and are unable to identify a trigger, you may be diagnosed with panic disorder.
 Symptoms include shortness of breath, feeling faint and trembling.